MOROCCO – The Trip

 Mufi, one of our fellow travelers had been here for almost a week to see a football game and rejoined us here.

 South of Agadir, it was about 1 ½ days drive to the border of Western Sahara.
 The landscape turned drier and rocky.
 The Anti-Atlas Mountains formed a distant backdrop..
-We passed through the city of Tiznet and after a hilly and very rocky stretch, descended a long canyon to bush camp just a few kms north of Boulzakacne.
-It was basically a flat gravel plain, but for the first night of the trip, I was able to put away my tent dry.
+We passed through the city of Tiznet and after a hilly and very rocky stretch, descended a long canyon to bush camp just a few km north of Boulzakacne.
+It was a flat gravel plain, but for the first night of the trip, I put away my tent dry.
 It was warm with low enough humidity to prevent dew.

-On December 1, the drive continued south through more barren country, rocky sand with sage brush.
+On December 1, the drive continued south through a more barren country, rocky sand with sagebrush.

 Some Observations on Morocco